 Conclusion

-Direct vent fireplaces are a happy medium between, cost, efficiency and air quality.
-For more info on direct vent fireplaces and comparisons between b-vent and vent free click here for a full-length article or contact our NFI certified technicians.
+Direct vent fireplace inserts and fireplaces are a happy medium between cost, efficiency, and air quality.
+For more info on direct vent fireplaces and comparisons between b-vent and vent-free fireplaces, click here for a full-length article or contact our NFI certified technicians.